vmzhivetyev/betaflight/README.md

 ## Auto-exit mass storage mode

-- Auto-exit Mass Storage Mode if nothing was read from the storage during the last 10 seconds
+- Auto-exit Mass Storage Mode if nothing was read from the storage during the last 10 seconds.
 - This feature can not be disabled.

 ## Configurable sampling rate for vbat and current